srsgores/LighthouseLabs/W1D2/README.md

 - git commit -m "MEANINGFUL MESSAGE"
 - git push origin master

-The last two steps should be done frequently, every time you completed a small goal in your project.
+The last two steps should be done frequently, every time you complete a small goal in your project.